 The applications for the LEAP Advanced 2019/2020 are now closed.
-A new call will be launched in summer, 2020.
+A new call will be launched in fall, 2020.
 You can watch a recording of the LEAP Informational Call from June 24, 2019 here for more details.

 Eligibility Criteria: oikos member or alumni who have a demonstrated interest in personal and professional growth.